Brendan Doggett: South Australia

 In 2021 Doggett moved to Adelaide and began playing for South Australia.

 Doggett won the player of the match award in the 2024-25 Sheffield Shield Final, having taken 11 wickets in the match, including 6/31 in the first innings and 5/109 in the second.
 His efforts led South Australia to their first Sheffield Shield title in 29 years.
 His match figures of 11/140 were the best ever figures in a Sheffield Shield final.

 County Cricket

 In February, Doggett signed a short-term contract with Durham County Cricket Club to play for them in the first two months of the 2025 County Championship season.

 International career

 In September 2018, he was named in Australia's Test squad for their series against Pakistan, but he did not play.

-Doggett was selected for Australia A as an injury replacement for the India A tour of Australia in 2024–25.
+He was selected for Australia A as an injury replacement for the India A tour of Australia in 2024–25.
 In the first unofficial Test, he took his third five-wicket haul with figures of 6/15.
-In November 2024, he was added to the Australian Test squad ahead of the second Test of the Indian tour of Australia as an injury replacement for Josh Hazlewood.
+In November 2024, he was added to the Australian Test squad ahead of the second Test of the Indian tour of Australia as an injury replacement for Josh Hazlewood, but did not play.

+Doggett made his Test debut in the first Test of the 2025–26 Ashes series, in Perth, on 21 November 2025.
+He became the fifth Indigenous player to play for the Australian men's Test team.
+With he and Scott Boland playing, it was also the first time two Indigenous players had played in an Australian men's Test team together.
+Doggett took 7 wickets across 2 matches (Perth and Brisbane) in the series at an average of 30.71.